-Racial or bias-based profiling - An inappropriate reliance on factors such as race, ethnicity, color, national origin, language, religion, sex, sexual orientation, gender identity, economic status, homelessness, age, cultural group, disability political affiliation or affiliation with any other similar identifiable group as a factor in deciding whether to take law enforcement action or to provide service (2015 Oregon Laws c 681 § 2).
+Bias-based policing - An inappropriate reliance on characteristics such as race, ethnicity, national origin, language, religion, sex, sexual orientation, gender identity or expression, economic status, homelessness, age, cultural group, disability, political affiliation or affiliation with any non-criminal group (protected characteristics) as the basis for providing differing law enforcement service or enforcement.
+This includes profiling as defined by ORS 131.915.

 The University of Oregon Police Department is committed to providing law enforcement services to the community with due regard for the racial, cultural or other differences of those served.
-It is the policy of this department to provide law enforcement services and to enforce the law equally, fairly and without discrimination toward any individual or group.
+It is the policy of this department to provide law enforcement services and to enforce the law equally, fairly, objectively and without discrimination toward any individual or group.